 We’ll be keeping this page updated.

-Pretty much everyone in our group loves deck building games, and so do plenty of other people.
+Pretty much everyone in my group loves deck building games, and so do plenty of other people.
 Competitive games like Dominion and Star Realms have been top sellers because people seem to like having that feeling that they are designing their own decks.

 Unfortunately, there really weren’t that many cooperative deck building games to choose from until a few years ago.
 Well, it seems like designers have realized that people like co-op deck builders because a lot of them have been popping up recently and more are on the way.

 Since there aren’t a ton of cooperative deck building options out there right now, it was tempting to add a few that used just a little bit of deck building.
 Rather than doing that, though, we decided to stick with just straight-up deck builders in the main list.